 This one is really good on the strengthening and stabilization side of things, as almost all the things that we train are bilateral kind of movements.

 You want to get into a “sumo” position with your legs wide apart and with the dumbbell in a goblet position you want to lunge sideways on one leg, without lifting your heel off the ground.
 Drive your knee outwards and try to focus on knee flexion more than hip flexion when you go down.
 This really emphasizes the abduction of the leg and will help you if you got “knees caving in” problems in the squat and/or snatches or cleans.
-3-5 sets of 8-12 reps/leg, again a couple times/week should do it.
+3-5 sets of 8-12 reps/leg, again a couple of times/week should do it.

 3.Banded leg curls / leg extension